loneicewolf/loneicewolf/README.md

 - `failed my 3rd OSCP Exam`
 - `but will try` even harder next time.
-Note; I will do CompTIA courses before trying the OSCP retake. as I seem to be not prepared enough (will be a Google course, A+, Net+, Sec+ (likely))
+Note; I will do some other courses before trying again.